moiz290/DevOps/ReadMe.md

-This is a static readme file
+This is a static readme file laviza